-To chair the Commission on Higher Education and Research for the preparation of the National Forum on Education in Mali, 2008.
+Bagayoko served as the Chair of the Commission on Higher Education and Research for the preparation of the National Forum on Education in Mali, 2008.
 The resulting Annex prepared by a Sub Commission that included Dr. Bagayoko is a Strategic Plan for higher education and research in Mali.